PaulDuvall/aws-5-mins/audit-manager/README.md

+**NOTE: This video has not been released yet.**

 You can find the [5-minute video](https://youtu.be/mSMlxUJERdg) that walks through all of the steps described here.

 In this episode, we'll be looking at AWS Audit Manager.